 I recently had a chance to visit both places and quite honestly, I had no idea what Sequoia National Park was.
-My trip started in Vegas (where I had a nice hike I want to share with you here by the way), went to L.A and then up to Modesto, California, and then west to the coast.
+My trip started in Vegas (where I had a nice hike at a spot called Mt.Charleston, near Las Vegas), went to L.A and then up to Modesto, California, and then west to the coast.

 It was on the road to Modesto (highly scenic road by the way) that I discovered I was on a highway that wasn’t too far away from a place called Sequoia National Park.
 Upon Googling it, I saw giant trees and though to myself “Wait, aren’t these called Redwoods?”.